Linear competition processes and generalized Polya urns with removals: Proofs of lemmas

 \subsection{Proof of Lemma~\ref{sigma_finite}}

-We are going to show that, with probability one, the stopping time $\sigma$ is finite.
+We are going to show that, with probability one, the stopping time $\sigma$ (defined in~\eqref{sigma}) is finite.
 This will imply that $\ts$ is also finite almost surely, since the LCP $X(t)$ is a non-explosive CTMC.
-Let us consider two cases.

-\paragraph{{\it Case 1:} $\l_1\ge\alpha$.} Recall that $\bv_1$ is the left eigenvector of the matrix~$\A$ corresponding to its largest in absolute eigenvalue $\l_1>0$.
-Since the matrix is irreducible, the vector $\bv_1$ is strictly positive.
-Let
+Below, we consider two cases: $\alpha\leq \l_1$ and $\alpha>\l_1$.